-Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and recognized as collaborative research and development revenue based on a straight-line basis over the period of our continuing involvement with the third party collaborator pursuant to the applicable agreement.
-Such period generally represents the longer of the expected research and development period or other continuing obligation period defined in the respective agreements between us and our third-party collaborators.
+For multiple element arrangements entered into prior to January 1, 2011, we determined whether the elements had value on a stand-alone basis and whether there was objective and reliable evidence of fair value.
+When the delivered element did not have stand-alone value or there was insufficient evidence of fair value for the undelivered element(s), we recognized the consideration for the combined unit of accounting in the same manner as the revenue was recognized for the final deliverable, which was generally ratably over the longest period of involvement.
+For example, upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and recognized as collaborative research and development revenue based on a straight-line basis over the period of our continuing involvement with the third-party collaborator pursuant to the applicable agreement.
+Such period generally represents the longer of the estimated research and development period or other continuing obligation period defined in the respective agreements between us and our third-party collaborators.
+Returns or credits related to the sale of products have not had a material impact on our revenues or net loss.